-The fact is, when you’re starting a completely new business, it can be really tough to figure out when you’re just leaving your comfort zone, but growing in a good way, and when you’re crossing over into the zone of trying to become someone that you’re not.
+The fact is, when you’re starting a completely new business, it can be really tough to figure out when you’re just leaving your comfort zone but growing in a good way, and when you’re crossing over into the zone of trying to become someone that you’re not.

-So listen to your intuition – and be honest with yourself.
-If a dialogue feels uncomfortable, is it just because you’ve only practiced it a few times?
+If a script or prospecting language feels uncomfortable, is it just because you’ve only practiced it a few times?
 Learn it by heart, so that you can say it without thinking about it, and then evaluate it again.
 Maybe by then you’ll just want to tweak a few words and it will be “yours”.

 “You” will change over time, but it just always has to stay “you”.